google/turbinia/docs/user/install-gke-external.md

 ## Deployment

-Please follow these steps for configuring Turbinia to be externally accessible.
+Please follow the steps below for configuring Turbinia to be externally accessible.

 ### 1. Create a static external IP address